Discussion Forum

 When patterning a shotgun, what is a sufficient percentage of pellets within a 30-inch circle?

-Shotguns • Asked about 1 month ago by grayson
+Shotguns • Asked 11 months ago by grayson

 Stealth Assistant Mar 19, 2025